 In 2006, the Jack, Joseph and Morton Mandel Foundation, along with former Cleveland Mayor Michael White, established a leadership training program for engaged neighborhood leaders.
 The Neighborhood Leadership Development Program is a free, 16 session community engagement training program for residents of Cleveland, and its inner ring suburbs, who are working on projects within the City of Cleveland and who are determined to make a positive impact on their communities.

 After the application process, 20 committed individuals are chosen for the program year.
 NLDP participants and graduates are a diverse group with many interests and are working on a wide variety of issues to improve life in their communities.

-Every NLDP participant and NLDP graduate also has ongoing access to the services of a Program Coach.
+Every NLDP participant has ongoing access to the services of a Program Coach.
 NLDP coaches give advice and support tailored to the needs of the participant.

 Program Administrator for the Neighborhood Leadership Development Program